arbrandes/edx-documentation/en_us/shared/exercises_tools/create_exercises_and_tools.rst

    * - :ref:`Problem Written in LaTeX`
      - If you have a problem that is already written in LaTeX, you can use this problem type to convert your code into XML.
-     - No support
+     - Not supported
    * - :ref:`Protein Builder`
      - Learners create specified protein shapes by stringing together amino acids.
-     - No support
+     - Not supported
    * - :ref:`Qualtrics Survey`
      - You can import surveys that you have created in Qualtrics.
 The survey appears inside an iframe in your course.